 Besides, a lot of tap water straight-up tastes like dirty metal.
 (Shout out to every other kid who drank from the garden hose and lived to tell about it!)

 But it’s not enough to just care about the water we drink.
 What about the water we wash with?
 Your tap water probably contains more than H2O, and it’s not all good for your skin!

 Want to protect your complexion?
 Then it's time to find out what dark secrets your water is hiding.

 You've probably known for a while now that hard water is not a good thing.
 It’s listed alongside gross stuff like mildew in the Scrubbing Bubbles commercials, so the implication is clear:

 Hard water is also bad water.

 But what makes it so bad?
 What is hard water, anyway?

 The answer is simpler than you might think.
 Hard water is just water that contains a high level of salts or minerals — usually calcium and magnesium.

-That actually sounds kind of nice, doesn’t it?
+That sounds kind of nice, doesn’t it?
 When you think about eating, minerals are goals.
 But topically, it’s a different story, and hard water is often the culprit behind chronic skin and hair issues.

 This mineral-heavy water can dehydrate your skin and disrupt its natural barriers, making it vulnerable to bacteria and pollutants.
-In fact, the drying effect can be so severe that hard water has been linked to the appearance of conditions like eczema.
+The drying effect can be so severe that hard water has been linked to the appearance of conditions like eczema.